-TO: DULUTH PLANNING AND DEVELOPMENT DEVELOPMENT NAME: DEVELOPMENT PERMIT NUMBER: LOCATION: PHASE SUBMITTED FOR FINAL PLATTING OF R DEVELOPMENT APPROVAL: ance has been approved and accepted by the lance that the below-signed Owner of this develo as been completed and the Certificate of Development Conform- Director of Planning and Development.
-This is to provide assur- pment agrees to the following as a condition precedent to the ap- sion or the issuance of any Certificate of Occupancy for any site 1.
+TO: DULUTH PLANNING AND DEVELOPMENT D EPARTMENT DEVELOPMENT NAME: DEVELOPMENT PERMIT NUMBER: LOCATION: PHASE SUBMITTED FOR FINAL PLATTING OR D DEVELOPMENT APPROVAL: ance has been approved and accepted by the Directhat the below-signed Owner of this development a been completed and the Certificate of Development Conform- ctor of Planning and Development.
+This is to provide assurance grees to the following as a condition precedent to the approval issuance of any Certificate of Occupancy for any site develop- 1.
 PERFORMANCE a.
-The topping course on all streets, as required or before, 20, said of Certificate of Development Conformance approve by the Duluth Unified Development Code, shall be completed on late being no more than nine calendar months from the date of al. b.
-The installation of sidewalks, as required by the before, 20, said date cate of Development Conformance approval. the Duluth Unified Development Code, shall be completed on or being no more than nine calendar months from the date of Certif- Development Code, as applicable, shall be com Buffer and Landscape Plan or as required by the Duluth Unified pleted on or before, 20, said date bedate of Certificate of Development Conformance approval. e grassed, as required by the Duluth Unified Development Code,, 20, said date being no more than nine calendar ent Conformance approval.
-2. PERFORMANCE SURETY agrees to furnish to the City a letter or letters of acceptable to the City in the following sums rep provements listed under Section 1, PERFORMANCE, the Owner credit or other acceptable security with good and sufficient surety resenting 110% of the estimated costs, as approved by the City I, as required by the Unified Development Code of Duluth, Geora. \$, representing 110% of the streets identified on the attached plat of the subd Schedule A]; and, estimated cost of completing the final street topping, [for those ivision] [as listed as follows:] [as attached hereto as estimated cost of completing the construction of all sidewalks, [as on] [as listed as follows:] [as attached hereto as c. \$, representing 110% of the e the installation of the final landscaping, [as iden follows:] [as attached hereto on So stimated cost of materials, and other attendant costs incidental to tified on the approved Buffer and Landscape Plan] [as listed as chedule C]; and, stimated cost of grassing all street shoulders and easements, [as on] [as listed as follows:] [as attached hereto as at, upon completion of the work required under Section 1, PER- such work will have been paid (or if not will be the responsibility of the Owner), that the improvements will be free and clear of any liens or encumbrances and that any liens or encumbrances subsequently filed on such facilities and improvements covered herein shall be the sole responsibility of the Owner.
+The topping course on all streets, as required by or before, 20, said date Certificate of Development Conformance approval. the Duluth Unified Development Code, shall be completed on e being no more than nine calendar months from the date of Duluth Unified Development Code, shall be completed on oring no more than nine calendar months from the date of Certifi- Development Code, as applicable, shall be complet uffer and Landscape Plan or as required by the Duluth Unified ed on or before, 20, said date being of Certificate of Development Conformance approval. grassed, as required by the Duluth Unified Development Code,, 20, said date being no more than nine calendar Conformance approval.
+2. PERFORMANCE SURETY agrees to furnish to the City a letter or letters of creacceptable to the City in the following sums repres vements listed under Section 1, PERFORMANCE, the Owner edit or other acceptable security with good and sufficient surety senting 110% of the estimated costs, as approved by the City required by the Unified Development Code of Duluth, Georgia: stimated cost of completing the final street topping, [for those sion] [as listed as follows:] [as attached hereto as mated cost of completing the construction of all sidewalks, [as listed as follows:] [as attached hereto as Schedule mated cost of materials, and other attendant costs incidental to ed on the approved Buffer and Landscape Plan] [as listed as edule C]; and, mated cost of grassing all street shoulders and easements, [as listed as follows:] [as attached hereto as Schedule FORMANCE, all monies due to third parties for suc upon completion of the work required under Section 1, PER-th work will have been paid (or if not will be the responsibility of and clear of any liens or encumbrances and that any liens or encumbrances subsequently filed on such facilities and improvements covered herein shall be the sole responsibility of the Owner.